 Nov.
 4, 2003 – The V.I. government is now 36 days into Fiscal Year 2004 without a budget in place.

 Why this has come to be is widely understood: disagreement between the executive and legislative branches over how to address the territory's fiscal crisis.
-How it has come about is a textbook case of conducting the public's business out of sight of the sunshine.
+How it has come about is a textbook case of conducting the public's business in the dark.

-It has long been the purview of the Senate Finance Committee to hold hearings preliminary to producing a draft budget that ultimately goes to the full Senate for a vote.
-At the hearings, the heads of departments and agencies make their case for the amount of money they would like, and for what.
+It has long been within the purview of the Senate Finance Committee to hold hearings prior to producing a draft budget that ultimately goes to the full Senate for a vote.
+At the hearings, the heads of departments and agencies make their cases for the amount of money they would like and for what.

 The public, however, hasn't a clue at this point as to what that budget will look like.
 The testimony the Finance Committee took in July and August hearings was given before Gov. Charles W. Turnbull submitted his proposed budget, three months late.
 The governor called for appropriations far less than the agency heads requested.
 However, the Senate has spent the last month dissecting and reconstructing the executive budget in meetings that have not been open to the public or the media.